borhanMorphy/fastface/tutorials/widerface_benchmark/README.md

 import torch
 ```

-Get pretrained model, for this tutorial `original_lffd_560_25L_8S` is selected but you can also select another model
+Build pretrained model.
+For this tutorial `original_lffd_560_25L_8S` is selected but you can also select another model
 ```python
 model = ff.module.from_pretrained("original_lffd_560_25L_8S")
 # model: pl.LightningModule
 ```

-If you dont have pretrained model in your PC, `fastface` will automatically download and put it under `$HOME/.cache/fastface/<package_version>/model/`
+If you don't have pretrained model weights in your PC, `fastface` will automatically download and put it under `$HOME/.cache/fastface/<package_version>/model/`

 ![plot](../../resources/tutorial_1_0.png)